 Introduction to mental health nursing services and nurse-person and nurse-group communication patterns.
-Focus is on interdisciplinary collaboration, teaching-learning, and change-persistence patterns with health promotion/disease prevention, as well as the management of common and acute and chronic medical diagnosis of mental health issues with individuals, families, and communities.
-A nursing theoretical perspective under girding nursing practice shall be emphasized.
-Various nursing services and treatment modalities are explored.
-Nursing services with special populations including the homeless and issues regarding abuse, neglect, and substance abuse are explored.
+Focus is on interdisciplinary collaboration, teaching-learning, and change-persistence patterns with health promotion, disease prevention, and care of individuals, families, and communities with acute and chronic mental health conditions.
+Nursing services with special populations including the homeless and issues regarding abuse, neglect, trauma, and substance abuse are explored.